alttpo/sni/README.md

 The exact address ranges and their interpretation depends on the memory mapping mode of the ROM e.g. LoROM, HiROM, or ExHiROM.

-The RetroArch SNI driver assumes most emulator cores expose the SNES A-bus address space.
-This is true for the bsnes-mercury core at least.
-Unfortunately, RetroArch provides no ability via network commands to detect which emulator core is running let alone determine the address space the core uses.
-It is therefore impossible for SNI to determine how best to translate addresses for RetroArch in general.

-In this case, it is advisable for the application to offer the end user a manual selection of which core is running and then use the Raw address space for memory requests so that SNI does not translate the address mistakenly.

 #### Raw Address Space
 The Raw address space serves as an escape mechanism to allow developers